- Home

 You can buy spiralizers online, but if you don’t fancy purchasing more kitchen equipment, you can also use a julienne peeler lengthways on the courgette.
 The shape won’t be exactly the same, but the texture will.

-To find out more about making courgetti, have a read of this guide by BBC Good Food.
+To find out more about making courgetti, have a read of this guide from BBC Good Food.
 And to learn how to make a low-carb, low-calorie courgetti bolognese using turkey mince, check out this recipe from Sainsbury’s.

 7. Frittata

 A frittata is an Italian-inspired egg dish that’s high in protein and low in carbs.
-Essentially a crustless quiche, frittatas are really versatile and a great way to use leftover ingredients.
+Essentially a crustless quiche, frittatas are really versatile and a great way to use up leftover ingredients.

 What makes frittatas different from other egg dishes is that they’re cooked in a pan on the stove until the edges firm up, before being finished off in the oven – so make sure you cook your frittata in an oven-safe pan.